zenml-io/zenml/docs/book/artifacts.md

 ### How is it being used?

-In order to keep our interface as clean and intuitive as possible, we have decided to not force our users to use these categories when they are creating a step.
+In order to keep our interface as clean and intuitive as possible, we decided to not force our users to use these categories when they are creating a step.
 As they are already using the input and output annotations such as `pd.DataFrame`, we will take advantage of our materializers to figure our what kind of artifacts you are dealing with.